/

 CRM Systems Are Difficult to Customize

-Reality: Contemporary CRM platforms are designed to be flexible so businesses can tailor the system to their specific needs.
+Reality: Contemporary CRM platforms are designed to be flexible, allowing businesses to tailor the system to their specific needs.

 Customization options enable organizations to modify workflows, fields, and interfaces to align with their unique processes, ensuring the CRM system adds maximum value.